sec-it/BFAC-Burp-Extension/README.md

 If you do not have [BFAC][bfac] on your computer or want to gain time, you can just click on "Run BFAC" to run a Java implementation of BFAC :

 ![BFAC Console](static/screenshot_dark.png)

+## Why not using Burp scanner ?

+Burp Scanner already provides a backup file feature for the Burp Suite Enterprise and Burp Suite Professional ([see #006000d8_backup-file](https://portswigger.net/kb/issues/006000d8_backup-file)).

+1. Performing a backup file check only will require more manual configuration on Burp scanner.
+2. Burp scanner will not cover multiple backup file formats (see [Benchmark][DIFF]).

+> Note : This plugin has been considered by its author and PortSwigger as an alternative of the Burp scanner feature, that's why you won't find the extension on [BApp store][BApp].

 ## Build the JAR